 TRAINING: Students are expected to devote a significant portion of their graduate study to familiarizing themselves with the major critical theories and methods of Religious Studies.
-Training takes place through two required first-year seminars, “The Study of Religion” (Fall) and “Topics in HACTOR” (Spring), as well as method courses outside the GDR relevant to the student’s work (e.g. courses in Anthropology, Critical Theory, Gender Studies, Philosophy, Sociology).
-A HACTOR colloquium will be held once or twice each semester.
+Training takes place through two required first-year seminars, “The Study of Religion” (Fall) and “Topics in Critical Studies” (Spring), as well as method courses outside the GDR relevant to the student’s work (e.g. courses in Anthropology, Critical Theory, Gender Studies, Philosophy, Sociology).
+A Critical Studies colloquium will be held once or twice each semester.
 This informal gathering will explore both faculty and student research, with attendance being mandatory for all second year students.

-REVIEW: All HACTOR students will be subject to a formal review of progress at the end of their second year of study.
-Core HACTOR faculty will review each student, and make the following determination: a) progress has been satisfactory, allowing progression to the qualifying exams; b) the student will not continue in the program, but will be awarded a terminal MA; or c) the student will not continue in the program.
+REVIEW: All Critical Studies students will be subject to a formal review of progress at the end of their second year of study.
+Core Critical Studies faculty will review each student, and make the following determination: a) progress has been satisfactory, allowing progression to the qualifying exams; b) the student will not continue in the program, but will be awarded a terminal MA; or c) the student will not continue in the program.

-MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work in a religion or methodology complementary with the major area.
-This minor may be completed in one of the religious traditions or methodologies available in this program, in one of the other fields in the GDR, or in another department within the Graduate School (Classics or Philosophy, for example).
+MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work and a Qualifying Examination in a second track.
 A "Minor Area Worksheet" must be completed before the student sits for Qualifying Exams.

-EARNING A MINOR IN HACTOR: GDR students outside of HACTOR may complete a minor in this area.
-In consultation with a HACTOR area minor advisor, twelve course hours will be completed, followed by a minor area exam as part of the student's Qualifying Exams.
+EARNING A MINOR: GDR students outside of Critical Studies may complete a minor in this area.
+In consultation with a Critical Studies area minor advisor, twelve course hours will be completed, followed by a minor area exam as part of the student's Qualifying Exams.
 The specific course of study, including language requirements, will be set by the minor area advisor.

 LANGUAGE COMPETENCE: Students must have the language competence required by their dissertation project.
 These requirements must be met before sitting for the Qualifying Examinations.
 At minimum: